william-lawrence/math-and-ruby/helpers/fibonacci.md

 ## Conclusion

 For problems that use the Fibonacci sequence, I will likely use the iterative approach since that has a good balance between speed and accuracy, but something tells me that there are even more complex ways to get large Fibonacci numbers in a faster time than `O(n)`.

+You can checkout the source code for this post [on my Github](https://github.com/william-lawrence/math-and-ruby/blob/main/helpers/fibonacci.rb).